MariaAlejandraBoadaRodriguez/laliga/README.md

 ![Confusion Matrix](img/confusion_matrix_baseline.png)

+##### Interpretation

+The first chart shows the distribution of outcomes in the analyzed LaLiga sample: away-team victories are the most frequent class, followed by draws, while home-team victories are the least common.
+This indicates a significant class imbalance that diverges from the usual trend in football, where home teams typically have an advantage.
+This skewed distribution directly influences the behavior of predictive models, as they tend to favor the dominant class (away_win), reducing the model’s ability to generalize properly to underrepresented categories such as home_win.

+The confusion matrix of the Random Forest model confirms this effect: the model correctly predicts some away and home victories but repeatedly fails to distinguish between away_win and draw, showing confusion between both classes.
+Moreover, it does not correctly predict any draws, reflecting the model’s difficulty in handling an intermediate and less consistent category.
+Overall, the baseline performance is limited by the small sample size and the class imbalance, suggesting the need for rebalance techniques and more complex or hybrid models to improve predictive accuracy.

 #### 7. Hybrid Model QNN + Random Forest (model_hybrid_qnn_rf.py)

 This script implements a hybrid classification model that combines a variational quantum circuit (QNN) in PennyLane with a classical Random Forest: